 This is a simple way of learning to concentrate better.
 It goes like this: whenever you feel like quitting – just do five more – five more minutes, five more exercises, five more pages – which will extend your focus.
 The rule pushes you just beyond the point of frustration and helps build mental concentration.
 It’s a form of training as well as being a way of getting something accomplished.

-Simplicity is Throwing it Out
+Throwing it Out

 Sure Marie Kondo is so 2014 (yes it was that long ago that she burst onto the tidying scene).
 But it’s not just her resurgence last year on Netflix that has gotten our attention.
 It’s our need more than ever to declutter and de-prioritize mass consumption.
 As city dwellers this is not just a conceptual need but instead a fear of sinking beneath our possessions.
 Even if us city folk fill our closets with less …we fight the same battle of resisting new shiny objects and art brought home by the kids from school.
 Why we like the Marie Kondo Method reminder is this…what doesn’t ‘spark joy’ as Kondo effuses, for us, causes stress.
 It’s hard to focus on what’s important when you are knee deep in things you don’t need.